jonasblasques/data-engineering-zoomcamp-notes/2_Workflow-Orchestration-(Kestra)/README.md

     fetchType: STORE
 ```

+> [!NOTE]
-Note: the original flow uses a container inside the kestra container for the python script task ( containerImage: python:3.11-alpine).
+>Note: the original flow uses a container inside the kestra container for the python script task ( containerImage: python:3.11-alpine).
 But due to some bugs I decided to run the python script inside kestra as in the previous example
+---

 ![pipeline1](images/pipeline1.jpg)